 Bridget Gannon McGraw, who has worked as counsel in both the United States and Italy and is now general counsel for North America at GE Additive, was the featured speaker.
-McGraw's overview of key compliance issues in the EU was peppered with stories of working with Italian attorneys who had earned LLM degrees in the U.S.
+McGraw's overview of key compliance issues in the EU was peppered with stories of working with Italian attorneys who had earned master's degrees in the United States.

 “I always found their experience to be so valuable,” said McGraw.
 “Because they had trained under two systems, they understood how to navigate both sides of the fence and were much better equipped to drive agreements.”

-McGraw, a 2003 graduate of the UC College of Law, noted that her time working in Italy was key to her professional development.
+McGraw, a 2003 graduate of the University of Cincinnati College of Law, noted that her time working in Italy was key to her professional development.
 “The international perspective helped tremendously,” she said.
 “I had to adjust my own cultural tendencies to better facilitate solutions with those who had a different perspective.”

-UC Law LLM students also had the opportunity to serve as experts in the legal systems of their home countries while presenting at the program, which was part of a Department of Commerce series on global law and business.
+UC law students also had the opportunity to serve as experts in the legal systems of their home countries while presenting at the program, which was part of a U.S. Commerce Department series on global law and business.

-Sylvie Bonnefond, a current UC Law LLM student from France, and Francesca Gottardi, a graduate of the UC LLM program from Italy, joined McGraw.
+Sylvie Bonnefond, a current UC student from France, and Francesca Gottardi, a graduate of the UC master's program from Italy, joined McGraw.

 Bonnefond contributed her perspective on legal aspects of conducting business in France, based on more than 20 years of experience as in-house counsel at major French companies.
 “I have expertise in a very broad range of legal matters, but not the knowledge to resolve legal problems that we encountered when we partnered with Americans,” said Bonnefond, "the LLM in the U.S. Legal System will allow me to bring knowledge of both systems into my work”.